03 - Backing Up a Cloud-based System

 Now, I’ll close File Explorer and instruct Universal Migrator to cache the documents in that location.
 Click the ellipsis (...), then browse to C:\MIGRATIONS\TestFirm.com\DOCS and select the folder.

-Initiate the Backup
+Initiate the Initial Backup

 Now I am ready to initiate the backup by clicking Next.